muziejus/javascripting-english-major/1-environment.md

 `https://github.com/YOURUSERNAME/javascripting-english-major-project.git`

-This is the url you will need for cloning.
+This is the URL you will need for cloning.

 Second, return to Atom.
 Here, open up the command palette by going to the “Packages” menu, choosing “Command Palette” and then “Toggle.”
 In the little box that opens, type “git” and choose the option labeled “GitHub: Clone.”
-For “Clone from,” paste or type in the url above ending in `.git` with your username.
+For “Clone from,” paste or type in the URL above ending in `.git` with your username.
 Atom will automatically save it to a GitHub folder it creates in your home folder, but you can change this location if you like.

-Now, if you have the file-icons package installed, in the Projects pane, you should see a small book icon with your repository name beside it, and, underneath it, you should see a folder called `.git` and a file called `README.md`.
+Now, if you have the file-icons package installed, in the Projects pane, you should see a small book icon with your repository name beside it, and, underneath it, you should see a folder called `.git`, a file called `README.md`, and a few other files.
+These are the contents of your repository, and they are now on your computer.

 Third, let’s make an explicit connection between GitHub and Atom.
 Open up the GitHub pane (“Packages” > “GitHub” > “Toggle GitHub Tab”), and you should now